 If you are considering a career in phlebotomy, ultrasound or radiology, review the Research Occupations tool on MySECO.
 Take the Strong Interest Explorer and Myers-Briggs self-assessments to make sure your skills and interests align with this career path.
 Investigate whether you are eligible for the My Career Advancement Account Scholarship and use the Scholarship Finder to see if money is available to help fund any classes or certifications you might need.
-Be sure to view the Spouse Licensure Map for state legislation and licensure information for military spouses in your specific state.
+Visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.

 If you move due to a PCS, your service branch can now help reimburse licensure and certifications costs up to $1,000.
 Each service has its own procedures for reimbursement, so be sure you know what your branch requires.
 Learn more.